Parmeggiani-Lab/elfin-ui/README.md

 ## Development Notes:
  * Module networks:
  	* Each network contains a group of connected modules.
-A network might have multiple chains, but no "floatin" parts.
+A network might have multiple chains, but no floating/loose parts.
 All modules in a network transform together.
  	* Each time a module is added (via `Add Module`), a new network will be automatically created as the parent object of the new module.
- 	* Networks can be joined or severed (one split into two, via `Sever Network`).
+ 	* Networks can be joined or severed (via `Sever Network` and `Join Network`).
- 	* The user is forbidden from transforming individual modules (even though still possible if the user insists on doing so, which will break assumptions in elfin).
+ 	* In order to preserve network integrity, elfin-ui forbids the transforming of individual modules (even though still possible if the user insists on doing so, which will break assumptions in elfin).
  	* The user must select the parent "network" object (displayed as axes arrows), and apply the desired transformation.
+The `Select Network` operator exists for this purpose.

  * Symmetric hubs
  	* There are only two symmetric hubs in the database right now.